Skip to content

 How do I create additional Virtual Hosts with WordPress from the console?

-The first time you create an additional Virtual Host, the script will need to get your database root password from /usr/local/lsws/password.
+The first time you create an additional Virtual Host for WordPress the script will need to get your database root password from /usr/local/lsws/password.
 If you have a custom value, please update /usr/local/lsws/password or echo the password to the specified location: /root/.db_password.

 echo 'root_mysql_pass="DB_ROOT_PASSWORD"' > /root/.db_password